AleksyPrawilow/RaylibTest/README.md

-# RaylibTest
+# Grail

 ***
-This is my first time trying to make something resembling a game without a game engine.
+This is going to be a roguelite game.
+The objective is to survive multiple waves of enemies using different guns and modifiers so that eventually you can reach the ultimate artifact: Grail.